Costly imports, Ukraine crisis hit India's paper supplies CanIndia News

-The Ukraine-Russia war has put a strain on global supply chains and while transportation of various commodities have been severely impacted, India’s paper imports have been hit to such an extent that there is a waiting period of two months for overseas shipments.
+The Ukraine-Russia war has put a strain on global supply chains and while transportation of various commodities have been severely impacted, India’s paper imports were hit to such an extent that there is a two-month waiting period for overseas shipments.

 According to industry sources, there has been a 42.8 per cent increase in price of paper due to delay in supplies.